 Avoid malicious applications

 We already mentioned that trojans and adware bundles distribute Searchbaron.com.
-And that they are distributed with the help of fake update prompts and misleading ads.
+We also said that infected installers are distributed with the help of fake update prompts and misleading ads.

 Stop Searchbaron.com redirects